openssl-x509, x509 - Certificate display and signing utility

 - -extensions section

-When a certificate is created set its public key to key instead of the key in the certificate or certificate request.
-This option is useful for creating certificates where the algorithm can't normally sign requests, for example DH.
+When a certificate is created set its public key to the key in filename instead of the key contained in the input or given with the -signkey option.

-The format or key can be specified using the -keyform option.
+The format of the key file can be specified using the -keyform option.

 The nameopt command line switch determines how the subject and issuer names are displayed.
 If no nameopt switch is present the default "oneline" format is used which is compatible with previous versions of OpenSSL.
 Each option is described in detail below, all options can be preceded by a - to turn the option off.
 Only the first four will normally be used.